googl267/Dots_v1-hyprland/README.md

 ### minimal

-## Minimal bloat
+## Experiance
-I tried to exclude as many programs as I could that arent core to making things look nice.
-Most applications are also easy to uninstall/replace
+I use this setup on both my laptop and my desktop and try to keep it as minimal as possible.
+However you can add your own program configs in .config/hypr/theme/layouts and change the script (will make it easier in the future I promise)

 ### Programs
 <details open>